 To help students begin to learn about Peru, and what it means to be called a "cholo" there, you might have students read the "History and Ethnic Relations" section of the country profile on Everyculture.org.
 Also, a June 2020 New York Times editorial, while not specifically mentioning Peru, explains why "Latin America Is Ready for Its Black Lives Matter Reckoning."

-If students are interested in further exploration, they can also take a look at the page on the Quechua (KECH-wah) culture, which descends from the Inca civilization; Avilés mentions speaking Quechua with his family.
+If students are interested in further exploration of the Quechua culture and language Avilés mentions, they can also take a look at the Everyculture page on the Quechua (KECH-wah) culture, which descends from the Inca civilization.

 In a class discussion, you might solicit students' thoughts and opinions on the ideas in thought-provoking passages from Avilés' essay, such as this one: